LesUski/100-Days-in-Cloud/Labs/94-React-App-On-S3-and-CloudFront/README.md

   npx create-react-app demo-app
 ```
 This will download and create app called *demo-app* in your working directory.
-1. Go into the demo-app fodler and run
+1. Go into the demo-app folder and run
 ```
   npm start
 ```